alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 ==Data representations are understood through different modes of understanding reveal different aspects of the target through different relationships of features in the abstraction of T.==

 There are various ways how input data X and output data Y are related among each other.
-Through training the model learns conditional probabilities of p(y given x).
+Through training, the model learns conditional probabilities of p(y given x).
-These learned conditional probabilities form a probability distribution. i.e. the trained model acquired a learned probability distribution(Y given X) that can be used to make inferences on how well Y data can be estimated based on given X data.
+These learned conditional probabilities form a probability distribution. i.e. the trained model acquires a learned probability distribution(Y given X) that can be used to make inferences on how well Y data can be estimated based on given X data.

 It is assumed that the learned probability distribution is a best estimate of the true distribution containing all conditional probabilities of p(y given x) and how they would be set in the real-world.